armcclain/armcclain.github.io/creative_works.md

 layout: page
 ---

-in my free time you will find me fiddling with hex codes and designing graphics for dc community groups and university programming
+in my free time you will find me fiddling with hex codes and designing graphics for dc community groups and university programming. this space is a work in progress still — stay tuned for exciting updates soon.

 ## select projects